-As of today, it’s the smallest lens available for Canon DSLRs, along with its crop-sensor (almost-)equivalent, the EF-S 24mm f/2.8 STM.
-The latter was my first lens ever – so it seemed reasonable to purchase the 40mm when I jumped ship to full-frame cameras.
+Today, it’s the smallest lens available for Canon DSLRs along with the almost-equivalent crop sensor lens, the EF-S 24mm f/2.8 STM.
+The latter was my first lens ever.
+So it seemed reasonable to purchase the 40mm when I switched to full frame cameras.

-Besides the convenience its size provides, the 40mm is excellent optically.
-It outperforms its closest alternative, the 50mm f/1.8 even at f/2.8.
+Besides the convenient size, the 40mm is excellent optically.
+It outperforms its closest alternative, the 50mm f/1.8, even at f/2.8.

-The 40mm with its shorter base focal length is a more effective to-be-macro lens.
-Not to mention that it retains sharpness much better than the 50mm at close focusing distances.
+The 40mm, with its shorter base focal length, is a more effective macro lens.
+And it retains sharpness much better than the 50mm at close focusing distances.

 As a fairly cheap lens, its packaging is moderate.
 Besides the lens (with both caps provided) and the user manual, there’s nothing else in there.

 It has identical no-brand alternatives for much cheaper.
 It also does almost nothing to protect the lens or block sunlight with its minuscule size.
-Luckily, the lens’ optical performance makes it largely unnecessary.
+Luckily, the lens’s optical performance makes it largely unnecessary.

 Who Is the EF 40mm f/2.8 STM For?

-This lens is for everybody who wants to basically replace the body cap on their camera.
-With its size, it’s ideal for quick grab-and-go shoots, street and documentary, photojournalistic, even event photography.
+This lens is for everybody who basically wants to replace the kit lens that came with their camera.
+Its size is ideal for quick grab-and-go shoots, photojournalism, street, documentary, and even event photography.

 It also helps to get into places where a large camera wouldn’t normally be allowed.
-I was able to get away shooting concerts on several occasions with this lens and my 5D camera.
+I got away with shooting concerts on several occasions with this lens and my 5D camera.

-First, that little size difference does matter, and the 40mm has the advantage there.
+First, that small size difference does matter.
+And the 40mm has the advantage there.
 Second, I don’t shoot portraits as often as street photography.
-There, corner sharpness is key, so the 40mm has won again.
-It’s also a little bit sturdier built.
+Corner sharpness is key with the latter, so the 40mm won again.
+Plus, it’s a little bit sturdier built.

 Mount and Compatibility

-The Canon EF 40mm f/2.8 STM is made primarily for full-frame EF-mount cameras.
-These are the Canon EOS 6D, EOS 5D, and EOS 1DX/1Ds series of digital cameras, as well as all of Canon’s 35mm film cameras since 1987.
+The Canon EF 40mm f/2.8 STM is primarily for full frame EF-mount cameras.
+These are the Canon EOS 6D, EOS 5D, and EOS 1DX/1Ds series of digital cameras and all of Canon’s 35mm film cameras since 1987.

-However, the lens will work perfectly on crop-sensor EOS bodies (such as the 7D, 10D-90D series, and all the Rebels).
-It can also be adapted without loss in autofocus speed to Canon’s full-frame mirrorless R bodies (currently the R, RP, R6, and R5).
+But the lens will work perfectly on crop sensor EOS bodies (such as the 7D, 10D-90D series, and all the Rebels).
+It can also be adapted without loss in autofocus speed to Canon’s full frame mirrorless R bodies (currently the R, RP, R6, and R5).

 I actually used it to test and review the EOS RP, as I found them to be a great, small combo.

-You can also attach any EF mount adaptor currently in use to this lens.
+You can also attach any EF-mount adaptor currently used for this lens.
 These include adaptors to Sony E-mount, Fujifilm X-mount, Micro Four Thirds, Nikon Z-mount, Leica L-mount, and more.

-Autofocusing speed and reliability on these off-brand cameras will depend on the quality of the adaptor used.
+Autofocusing speeds and reliability of these off-brand adaptors depend on the quality.

 The 40mm is among the best Canon lenses in this focal length range.
 Right from f/2.8, it provides excellent sharpness from corner to corner.
 It doesn’t get better beyond f/4.

-As I mentioned, it retains sharpness really well with extension tubes at close focusing distances as well.
-In most aspects except aperture, it’s in the same league as the EF 50mm f/1.2L, which says something.
+As I mentioned, it retains sharpness with extension tubes at close focusing distances really well.
+In most aspects (other than the aperture), it’s in the same league as the EF 50mm f/1.2L, which says something.

-Its distortion level is excellent, barely noticeable on full-frame cameras.
-It’s also easy to correct, if you want 110% straight lines everywhere, as it’s a very simple barrel-type distortion with no weird deformations.
+The distortion level is excellent, which is to say it’s barely noticeable on full frame cameras.
+It’s also easy to correct if you want 100% straight lines everywhere.
+That’s because it’s a very simple barrel-type distortion with no weird deformations.

-Flares don’t pose much of a problem, and although they do show up, they’re quite unobtrusive and don’t result in a loss of contrast.
+Flares don’t pose much of a problem.
+They do show up, but they’re unobtrusive and don’t result in a loss of contrast.

-The 40mm f/2.8 STM has great autofocus, but very limited manual focusing capabilities.
+The Canon EF 40mm f/2.8 STM has a great autofocus.
+But it has very limited manual focusing capabilities.

-My copy has never had any issues, not even micro-adjustments required.
-This stands in stark contrast with the 50mm f/1.8 STM, of which I had two faulty samples before getting one that was consistent, and even that had to be micro adjusted.
+My lens has never had any issues.
+I’ve never even had to make micro-adjustments.
+This is in stark contrast with the 50mm f/1.8 STM.
+I had two faulty samples before getting a consistent one.
+And even that one had to be micro-adjusted.

-However, this also means that the manual focusing ring and the lens elements are no longer physically connected.
-This is a bummer for those who want to manually focus often.
+But this also means the manual focusing ring and the lens elements are no longer physically connected.
+This is a bummer for those who want to focus manually.

-You can’t focus when the camera is not turned on, not even in manual focus.
-The ring itself is also almost non-existent, being a thin plastic piece right at the front of the lens.
-So, no manual-focus magic here.
+You can’t focus when the camera is turned off, even in manual focus.
+The ring is also almost non-existent.
+It’s a thin plastic piece right at the front of the lens.
+So no manual-focus magic here.

-There is no full-time manual focus override, and as expected at this size, there is no distance scale.
-When focusing, the front element extends out of the barrel, but it doesn’t rotate.
-Its minimum focusing distance is 0.3m.
+There is no full-time manual focus override.
+And as expected at this size, there is no distance scale.
+When focusing, the front element extends out of the barrel but doesn’t rotate.
+Its minimum focusing distance is 0.3 m.

 Handling and Build Quality

-Despite this, it seems rather solid, and it has been taking the hits fiercely throughout years of work and travel.
-Marks of use, of course, are visible, but no issues of reliability have arisen.
+Despite this, it seems rather solid.
+And it has been taking hits throughout years of work and travel.
+There are marks and scratches, of course.
+But it doesn’t have any reliability issues.

-It doesn’t have weather-sealing, though, and with the moving front element, I never wanted to test just really mow much this is true.
+It doesn’t have weather sealing, though.
+And with the moving front element, I never wanted to test how true that really is.
 This is not a rain or dust-friendly lens.

-The only thing occupying the side of the lens is the manual/autofocus switch.
+The only thing occupying the side of the lens is the manual focus and autofocus switch (MF/AF).

 It has a 52mm filter thread.
 Filters of this size are cheap and widely available.
 Be aware that the autofocus motor doesn’t tolerate more than one filter in the long term.
 With two filters, it makes weird, whirring sounds, presumably due to the weight.

-The lens is 68mm in diameter (not much wider than the lens mount itself), and 23mm long.
-It really is tiny, but at 130g, it feels quite dense.
+The lens is 68mm in diameter (not much wider than the lens mount itself) and 23mm long.
+It really is tiny.
+But at 130 grams, it feels quite dense.

-It’s slightly cheaper, and more than a stop faster.
-This is countered by the slightly better image and build quality of the 40mm, and the latter’s smaller size.
+It’s slightly cheaper and more than a stop faster.
+But the 40mm has a slightly better image and build quality, all in a smaller package.

-Also, if you’re searching for a crop-sensor alternative, look no further than the EF-S 24mm f/2.8 STM.
+If you’re searching for a crop sensor alternative, look no further than the EF-S 24mm f/2.8 STM.